 - Upgrading the paint, using many colours and highlight walls will also increase the cost.

 An empty home is less expensive as the painters don’t have to move the furniture and cover it.
 If the customer does not live in the house, the crews appreciate the opportunity of starting work early or finishing later.
 The easier scheduling and flexible timelines is a win win for both parties and and our estimator brings this to the client’s attention.
+Ask the contractor how you and your family can help by preparing your home for the painting crew.

 How Much to Paint an Average Sized Room?